Open-closed Gromov-Witten invariants of 3-dimensional Calabi-Yau smooth toric DM stacks: Introduction

 \section{Introduction}

-Open Gromov-Witten invariants of toric Calabi-Yau 3-folds have been studied extensively by both mathematicians and physicists.
+Open Gromov-Witten (GW) invariants of toric Calabi-Yau 3-folds have been studied extensively by both mathematicians and physicists.
 They correspond to ``A-model topological open string amplitudes'' in the physics literature and can be interpreted as intersection numbers of certain moduli spaces of holomorphic maps from bordered Riemann surfaces to the 3-fold with boundaries in a Lagrangian submanifold.
-The physics prediction of these open Gromov-Witten invariants comes from string dualities: {\em mirror symmetry} relates the A-model topological string theory of a Calabi-Yau 3-fold $X$ to the B-model topological string theory of the mirror Calabi-Yau 3-fold $X^\vee$; the {\em large $N$ duality} relates the A-model topological string theory of Calabi-Yau 3-folds to the Chern-Simons theory on 3-manifolds.
+The physics prediction of these open GW invariants comes from string dualities: {\em mirror symmetry} relates the A-model topological string theory of a Calabi-Yau 3-fold $X$ to the B-model topological string theory of the mirror Calabi-Yau 3-fold $\check{X}$; the {\em large-$N$ duality} relates the A-model topological string theory on Calabi-Yau 3-folds (of complex dimension three) to the Chern-Simons theory on 3-manifolds (of real dimension three).